Turkey Hill Farm

 White House Turkeys

-Morven Park was the home to the turkeys presented to the President of the United States by the National Turkey Federation on Thanksgiving 2015.
+Morven Park was once the home to the turkeys presented to the President of the United States by the National Turkey Federation on Thanksgiving 2015.
 Presented during White House ceremonies, the presidential turkey (and an alternate) received their official pardon from the President, then moved to their retirement home at the peaceful and historic Morven Park.
-The turkeys resided at Morven Park until December 2018.
+The turkeys resided at Morven Park until December 2017.